-Projects involving solely support Facilities (i.e. restrooms, utilities) needed to improve the quality of the recreation experience will be considered for funding.
-However, support Facilities are deemed to be considerably lower in priority than Facilities which provide direct opportunities for recreation use.
+Projects involving solely support Facilities (e.g., restrooms, utilities) needed to improve the quality of the recreation experience will be considered for funding.
+However, support Facilities are lower in priority than Facilities which provide direct opportunities for recreation use.
 Points will be deducted based on the ratio of support Facilities cost versus total Development cost.